lurchmath/lde/src/experimental/readme2.md

 The following js attributes store data that is computed from the user's content, and needed for validation and reporting feedback.
 * `.userRule` - true for the Rule copies of Theorems.
 * `.bodyOf` - true for the copies of declaration bodies
-* `.ignore` - true for anything that should be ignored when computing the propositional form (e.g., expressions or rules containing metavariables)
-* `.consider` - true if this proposition should be added to the list of user propositions for the purpose of creating instantiations.
-Only necessary when `.consider` is true, to let it create instantations without being validated itself.
 * `.domain` - stores the domain of a non-forbidden proposition or a formula (`Rule`s or `Part`s) containing at least one non-forbidden proposition whose domain is nonempty.
 * `.isWeeny` - true for a formula that contains one or more propositions containing all of the metavariables in the formula
 * `.weenies` - the set of all maximally weeny propositions in a formula (i.e., containing the largest number of metavariables), whether or not the formula itself is weeny.